Dallas DWI Lawyer

 Charged With DWI?
 Hurry!
 You Only Have 15 Days to Dispute Your Driver’s License Suspension

-Choosing a criminal defense attorney with experience bringing DWI cases to trial is one of the most important decisions you will make in your case.
+Choosing a DWI lawyer in Dallas with experience bringing DWI cases to trial is one of the most important decisions you will make in your case.
 Whether you have been accused of a crime or are simply being investigated, your rights and freedom are in jeopardy.
 It is important to have the counsel of an experienced criminal defense attorney who is well-versed in Texas DWI laws as early as possible.

 To discuss your DWI, DUI,or criminal charges with an experienced DWI attorney in Dallas, Texas, call Clancy & Clancy Attorneys at Law to schedule a confidential consultation at (214) 740-9955.